Back to Resources

 Frequently Asked Questions

-Ask yourself: if Amazon changed a critical policy right now, how long would it take you to respond?
+Run this test: If Amazon changed a critical policy right now, how long would it take you to respond?

 If the answer is “more than 24 hours,” your structure needs work.
 Successful marketplace sellers can make decisions and implement changes the same day.
 That requires empowered team members, clear processes, and real-time access to data.